-Your voice may also get slightly deeper, but it will not be as deep as other men’s voices.
+Your voice may also get slightly deeper, but it may not be as deep as other men’s voices.

-There is some uncertainty about the possible risks of long-term masculinising and feminising hormone treatment, and you should be made aware of the potential risks and the importance of regular monitoring before treatment begins.
+There's some uncertainty about the possible risks of long-term masculinising and feminising hormone treatment.
+You should be made aware of the potential risks and the importance of regular monitoring before treatment begins.

 Some of the potential problems most closely associated with hormone therapy include:

-Hormone therapy will also make both trans men and trans women less fertile.
+Hormone therapy will also make both trans men and trans women less fertile and, eventually, completely infertile.
 Your specialist should discuss the implications for fertility before starting treatment, and they may talk to you about the option of storing eggs or sperm (known as gamete storage) in case you want to have children in the future.
-However, this may not be available on the NHS.
+However, this isn't likely to be available on the NHS.

-While you are taking these hormones, you will need to have regular check-ups, either at your gender identity clinic or your local GP surgery.
-You will be assessed, to check for any signs of possible health problems and to find out if the hormone treatment is working.
+While you're taking these hormones, you'll need to have regular check-ups, either at your GIC or your local GP surgery.
+You'll be assessed, to check for any signs of possible health problems and to find out if the hormone treatment is working.

-If you do not think that hormone treatment is working, talk to the healthcare professionals who are treating you.
-If necessary, you can stop taking the hormones (although some changes are irreversible, such as a deeper voice in trans men and breast growth in trans women)
+If you don't think that hormone treatment is working, talk to the healthcare professionals who are treating you.
+If necessary, you can stop taking the hormones (although some changes are irreversible, such as a deeper voice in trans men and breast growth in trans women).

 Alternatively, you may be frustrated with how long hormone therapy takes to produce results, as it will take a few months for some changes to develop.
-Hormones cannot change the shape of your skeleton, such as how wide your shoulders or your hips are.
-It also cannot change your height.
+Hormones can't change the shape of your skeleton, such as how wide your shoulders or your hips are.
+It also can't change your height.

 Social gender role transition

-If you want to have gender reassignment surgery, you will usually first need to live in your preferred gender identity full time for at least a year.
+If you want to have genital reconstructive surgery, you'll usually first need to live in your preferred gender identity full time for at least a year.
 This is known as "social gender role transition" (previously known as "real life experience" or "RLE") and it will help in confirming whether permanent surgery is the right option.

-You can start your social gender role transition as soon as you are ready, after discussing it with your care team, who can offer support throughout the process.
+You can start your social gender role transition as soon as you're ready, after discussing it with your care team, who can offer support throughout the process.

-The length of the transition period recommended can vary, but it is usually between one and two years.
-This will allow enough time for you to have a range of experiences in your preferred gender role, such as holidays and family events.
+The length of the transition period recommended can vary, but it's usually one to two years.
+This will allow enough time for you to have a range of experiences in your preferred gender role, such as work, holidays and family events.

 For some types of surgery, such as a bilateral mastectomy (removal of both breasts) in trans men, you may not need to complete the entire transition period before having the operation.

-Once you have completed your social gender role transition and you and your care team feels you are ready, you may decide to have surgery to permanently alter your sex.
+Once you've completed your social gender role transition and you and your care team feels you're ready, you may decide to have surgery to permanently alter your sex.

 The most common options are discussed below, but you can talk to members of your team and the surgeon at your consultation about the full range available.